PleaseDo666/gangamstyle/docs/SDK/Explanation/authentication/sessionSigs/resources-and-abilities.md

 - For RLI NFTs, the resource key is the token ID of the NFT
 - For Lit Actions, the resource key is the IPFS Content ID (CID) of the Lit Action code

-A wildcard resource key, identified by `*`, refers to all of the resources in that category, ie. all of the PKP NFTs or all of the access control conditions.
+A wildcard resource key, identified by `*`, refers to all of the resources in that category, i.e. all of the PKP NFTs or all of the access control conditions.

 ## Lit Abilities